 Why Do I Need To Fill Out a Backcountry Permit?

-Permits are free and can be filled out on-line and printed.
-Additionally, they are located at every backcountry trailhead and you can get them at the visitor centers.
+Permits are free and can be printed at home and filled out.
 The permits take only a few minutes to complete.

 Things to Remember

 - The printed permit is not waterproof!
 Make sure you put the permit in a plastic bag when taking it into the backcountry with you.

 - This permit is specific to Big Cypress, so don't use it at Everglades National Park.